jamarir/Invoke-PassTheCert/README.md

 - Usage of LDAP Paging Control to avoid [`The size limit was exceeded` errors](https://www.openldap.org/doc/admin26/limits.html).

-- Added Shadow Credentials Attacks (i.e. granting Write privileges against a target's `msds-KeyCredentialLink` attribute).
+- Added Shadow Credentials Enumeration and Exploitation.

 - Added a `_TODO` function to build a custom action.